ThirdRealityStudios/GUInness/README.md

 # Donations (Via LiteCoin)
-If you maybe have some LiteCoins left and you wouldn't mind to support this project, you can do so with this wallet address:
+I do this in my free-time so any donation would be highly appreciated and motivates me;
+especially in the mind of open-source it is more about the attention someone gives you rather than the amount.

+Wallet address:

 MEE93XavWVjebG5H3iGTfPyKajkfxx2ZPz

 or

 litecoin:MEE93XavWVjebG5H3iGTfPyKajkfxx2ZPz?label=Donation

-The amount isn't important; I do this in my freetime so any donation would be purely for some attention.
-Always think, you can better support mutliple developers and/or repositories;
-this will just make more people happy and encouraged, especially in the mind of open-source.